 - There are a number of strategies that can help you cope during this time of transition.

-A caregiver plays an important role in supporting a person with cancer, providing physical, emotional, and practical care on a daily or as-needed basis.
-Many caregivers become focused on providing this support, especially if a family member’s or friend’s treatment lasts for many months.
+A caregiver plays an important role in supporting a person with cancer.
+A caregiver provides physical, emotional, and practical care daily or as needed.
+Many caregivers focus on providing this support, especially if a family member’s or friend’s treatment lasts for many months.

-However, as the treatment and disease change, so does the caregiver's role, and eventually, the need for caregiving will come to an end.
-When the person you care for goes into remission (meaning the signs and symptoms of cancer decrease or disappear) or completes a planned course of treatment, a caregiver may struggle to adjust to returning to “normal life.”
-Here are some tips to help during this time of transition.
-If you are looking for help coping with the death of someone you cared for, you may be interested in Coping with Change After a Loss or other articles in the grief and bereavement section of Cancer.Net.
+However, as the treatment and disease change, so does the caregiver's role.
+At some point, the need for caregiving will come to an end.
+This may be because the person you care for completes a planned course of treatment or goes into remission.
+Remission means the signs and symptoms of cancer decrease or disappear.
+At these times, a caregiver may struggle to adjust to returning to “normal life.”
+For help coping with the death of someone you cared for, read the grief and loss section of Cancer.Net.

 What to do now

 As a caregiver, you have devoted an enormous amount of time and emotional support to your family member or friend.
-When that person no longer needs your help in the same way, your sense of purpose or self-worth may be affected.
+When that person no longer needs you to provide care, it can affect your sense of purpose or self-worth.
 You may feel unsure of how to start a “new” life that does not include this role.
 These tips may help get you started:

-Resume activities you enjoy.
-While you were acting as a caregiver, you may have been too busy, or felt it was disrespectful, to spend time on activities that made you happy.
+Resume hobbies you enjoy.
+While acting as a caregiver, you may have been too busy to spend time on activities you enjoy.
+Or, you may have felt it was disrespectful to take time away from the person you cared for.
 Join or re-join an activity club, or dedicate time to a new hobby that you have wanted to try.

 Re-establish relationships.
-Reach out to family members, friends, or co-workers that you may have fallen out of touch with while you were acting as a caregiver.
+Reach out to family members, friends, or co-workers that you may have fallen out of touch with while caregiving.

 Take care of your body.
-The stress of caregiving can lead some people to develop or increase unhealthy habits, such as smoking, eating unhealthy foods, or drinking too much alcohol.
-Focus on letting go of bad habits and making time to exercise, eat healthy foods, stay hydrated , and get enough sleep .
+The stress of caregiving often leads some people to develop or increase unhealthy habits.
+These could include smoking, eating unhealthy foods, or drinking too much alcohol.
+Focus on letting go of bad habits and make time to exercise, eat healthy foods, and get enough sleep .
 If you cannot make healthy changes on your own, talk with your doctor or a nurse.

 Go back to work.
 If you have taken a leave of absence or left your job, consider returning.
 Staying busy may make it easier for you during this adjustment period.

 Support a cause or help others.
-Although caregiving can be challenging, you may have found that you gained a sense of satisfaction from providing your support.
-Consider offering your time to organizations that help people with cancer, or get involved with cancer advocacy or another cause or charity that you feel strongly about.
+Although caregiving can be challenging, you may have found that providing your support was rewarding.
+Consider offering your time to organizations that help people with cancer.
+Or, get involved with cancer advocacy or another cause or charity that you feel strongly about.
 Learn more about being a cancer advocate and making a difference .

 Write in a journal.
-Writing about the stresses and events in your life provides a private way to express your feelings, look back at your journey, and clarify new goals.
+Writing about the stresses and events in your life provides a private way to express your feelings.
+It allows you look back at your journey and clarify new goals.
 Learn more about moving forward with journaling .

 Coping with the fear that the cancer may come back

-Transitioning into a future that does not include caregiving is a different experience when someone you care about survives cancer than when someone passes away.
+Transitioning into the future is a different experience when someone you cared for survives cancer than when someone passes away.
 Learning that a cancer has been treated successfully can bring a great deal of relief.
-However, just as the cancer survivor may be concerned about the cancer coming back, it is normal for a caregiver to have the same worry.
-It can be difficult to accept that you have no way to control or predict the health of the person you care about, but these tips may help you manage your concern.
+However, just like the cancer survivor, you may be concerned about the cancer coming back.
+It can be difficult to accept that you cannot control or predict the health of the person you care about.
+These tips may help you manage your concern:

 Understand the disease.
-The likelihood that a cancer will come back, or recur, depends on the type and stage of the cancer, as well as the response to the given treatment.
-Many cancers have a predictable pattern of recurrence .
-Talk with the person’s doctor, who can provide more information and statistics about the likelihood of a recurrence.
+The likelihood that a cancer will come back, or recur, depends on the type and stage of the cancer.
+It also depends on how well treatment worked.
+Many cancers have a pattern of recurrence .
+Talk with the person’s doctor, who can provide more information and statistics about the chance of a recurrence.
 You can also get a number of tips in this article about coping with the fear of recurrence .

 Ask to stay informed.
-After successful treatment of cancer, people are given a plan for follow-up care, which usually includes visits to the doctor and sometimes a schedule for tests.
-In standard follow up for many cancers, there are fewer scans or blood tests given than was true in the past.
-This does not mean that close attention is not being paid, but, rather, that the value or benefit of those tests has not been proven.
-Talk with the person about the plan they have been given.
+After treatment, people are given a plan for follow-up care.
+This follow-up care plan often includes visits to the doctor and sometimes a schedule for tests.
+Talk with the person about his or her follow-up plan.
 Ask if he or she will keep you updated, and how you can help them with following the plan.
 How much or how little you are involved in follow-up care depends on the person’s desires and needs.
 However, offering your support may help you feel less anxious about a recurrence.

 Connecting with support resources

 Sometimes a person may need help from others to adjust to life after caregiving.
-Several studies have shown that caregivers are at an increased risk for depression, which includes feelings of sadness and despair that interfere with daily activities.
-If you are experiencing these feelings or have other signs of depression , talk with your doctor to get help.
+Several studies have shown that caregivers are at an increased risk for depression.
+Depression includes feelings of sadness and despair that interfere with daily activities.
+If you have these feelings or have other signs of depression , talk with your doctor to get help.

 Counseling .
-Talking about the challenges you are facing and receiving guidance from a trained mental health professional can help reduce stress, improve your coping and decision-making skills, and improve your overall quality of life.
-Talk with your doctor or another health care professional about what type of counseling might be best based on your needs.
-When you call a potential counselor or therapist, be sure to ask about his or her experience working with cancer caregivers.
-It is important to meet with someone who has expertise in this particular area.
+Talking and receiving guidance from a trained mental health professional can help reduce stress.
+It can also improve your coping and decision-making skills and improve your overall quality of life.
+Talk with your doctor or another health care professional about what type of counseling might be best for you.
+Be sure to ask a potential counselor or therapist about his or her experience working with cancer caregivers.
+It is important to meet with someone who has expertise in this area.